 What is public water system (PWS)?
 A public water system is a "system for the provision to the public of water for human consumption through pipes or other constructed conveyances, if such system has at least fifteen service connections or regularly serves an average of at least twenty-five individuals daily at least 60 days out of the year."
-Currently, there are about 2,419 PWSs in Georgia that serve approximately 8.4 million people.
+In FY 2016, there were over 2,400 PWSs in Georgia that serve approximately 8.5 million people.
 This category includes CWSs, NTNCWSs, and TNCWSs.
 Some of these PWSs are very small water systems.
 Approximately 76% of the PWSs in Georgia serve populations less than 500 people.

 What is a community water system (CWS)?
 A community water system is a "public water system" which serves at least 15 service connections used by year-round residents or regularly serves at least 25 year-round residents."
-Currently, there are about 1,776 CWSs in Georgia that serve more than 8.3 million people.
+In FY 2016, there were approximately 1800 CWSs in Georgia that serve approximately 8.5 million people.

 What is a non-transient non-community water system (NTNCWS)?
-A non-transient noncommunity water system is "a public water system that is not a community water system" and that regularly serves at least 25 of the same persons over 6 months per year."
+A non-transient non-community water system is "a public water system that is not a community water system" and that regularly serves at least 25 of the same persons over 6 months per year."
 NTNCWSs are generally commercial or institutional establishments having their own water supply, which serves 25 or more of the same people on a regular basis.
 Examples include schools, factories, office and industrial parks, and major shopping centers.
-In Georgia, there are 185 NTNCWSs that serve a total population of 65,784 people.
+In FY 2016, there were over 200 NTNCWSs that serve a total population of over 63,000 people.

 What is a transient, non-community water system (TNCWS)?
 A transient, non-community water system is a "non-community water system" that does not regularly serve at least 25 of the same persons over six months per year."
 TNCWSs are generally commercial or not-for-profit establishments having their own water supply, which serves 25 or more people per day, but not the same people on a regular basis.
 Examples include restaurants, roadside stops, campgrounds, and hotels.
-In Georgia, there are approximately 458 TNCWSs serving a total population of 81,886 people.
+In FY 2016, there were over 460 TNCWSs serving a total population of over 76,000 people.
 Almost all of them are groundwater systems and most of them are privately owned and operated.